Concert Fantasia (Tchaikovsky): II. Contrastes

 Tchaikovsky had voiced his dislike for the sound of piano and orchestra while writing his Second Piano Concerto with his isolating the soloist from the orchestra as much as possible.
 Tchaikovsky scholar David Brown notes that the middle section of the quasi Rondo of the Fantasia, written for piano solo, "was the logical goal toward which this precedent had pointed".
 This gives the section the appearance of a cadenza while actually being based on new material.
 This cadenza substitutes for the development section in sonata form.

 Instrumentation

-The Fantasia is scored for piano solo plus the following:
+The Fantasia is scored for piano solo plus the following instruments.